 Abstract

 This paper develops a taxonomy of rural micro-enterprises based on their level of embeddedness in the rural.
 Drawing upon 19 in-depth narrative interviews we identify the classifications of ‘bedrock’, ‘anchored’, ‘disembedded’ and ‘perfunctory’ enterprises.
-This offers a new categorisation of rural micro enterprises and challenges the notion that all rural micro-enterprises add value to the rural economy.
-Indeed, ‘disembedded’ rural micro-enterprises may have parasitical tendencies and be negative contributors to rural economic sustainability due to the actions and choices made by the owner-manager(s).
-Through the creation of an empirically and conceptually grounded taxonomy we reveal a number of important attributes which develop understanding of the nature of rural micro enterprises and highlight the varied activities of such businesses.
+This offers a new categorisation of rural micro-enterprises and challenges the notion that all rural micro-enterprises add value to the rural economy.
+Indeed, ‘disembedded’ rural micro-enterprises may have parasitical tendencies and be negative contributors to rural economic sustainability due to the actions and choices made by their owner-manager(s).
+Through the creation of an empirically and conceptually grounded taxonomy we reveal a number of important attributes which develop understanding of the nature of rural micro-enterprises and highlight the varied activities of such businesses.
 The implications of the taxonomy are discussed, and important policy implications are identified.

 Original language | English |